carpentries/trainers/leadership_minutes/2022-09-08-leadership-minutes.md

         cohesive after.
         - Pao: the [proposal for a trainer meeting guide](https://github.com/carpentries/trainers/issues/201) will go there?
         - Karen: yes, it will be one of them
+    - Low feedback scores from an event: thinking about follow-up
+        - Karen: do we need a policy for how to deal with this?
+        - Mark: maybe reach out and ask if there was anything unusual
 2. Actions from last meeting
     - Blog post about trainer renewal process
         - Presented to Core Team https://docs.google.com/presentation/d/1QnUT0ylRJShN5CDEzPHIbaXrEtNfKkiSCa7tDtfRmIM/edit?usp=sharing